Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Details of decomposition in

 \paragraph{Decomposition of broadcasted GELU} In a practical neural network implementation, the GELU layer is passed a vector $\bm x_1+\dots +\bm x_n\in\mathbb R^{d'}$ instead of a scalar $x_1+ \dots + x_n\in\mathbb R$ and the GELU function is applied (broadcasted) element-wise.
 Let $\mathbf{GELU}\colon \mathbb{R}^{d'} \to \mathbb{R}^{d'}$ be defined as the function that broadcasts the element-level activation $\mathrm{GELU}\colon \mathbb{R} \to \mathbb{R}$.
 The contribution of each input vector $\bm x'_j = [x'_j[1],\dots,x'_j[d']]$ to the output vector $\mathbf{GELU}(\bm x'_1+ \dots + \bm x'_n)$ is as follows:

-The above decomposition is applicable to any activation function $g$ that passes through the origin and is differentiable in practice, and covers all activation functions currently employed in Transformers, such as ReLU~\citep{nair-10-relu} and SiLU~\citep{elfwing2018silu}.
+The above decomposition is applicable to any activation function $g$ that passes through the origin and is differentiable in practice, and covers all activation functions currently employed in Transformers, such as ReLU~\citep{nair-10-relu}, SiLU~\citep{elfwing2018silu}, and SwiGLU~\citep{shazeer20swiglu}.